prairie-guy/emacs_dotfile/README.md

 ### To use this as the default emacs init file:
 * git clone git@github.com:prairie-guy/emacs_dotfile.git .emacs.d
+* Run ./setup.sh to configure emacs with Ess, which is not part of the package libraries.
+It adds functionality for both R and Julia.
+* On a OSx, uncomment pbpaste and pbcopy.
+These commmand don't work on Ubuntu.

 ### To use as a secondary emacs init file:
  * git clone git@github.com:prairie-guy/emacs_dotfile.git .emacs_dotfile